pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 ## Troubleshooting

-If you encounter any problem during the backup process, refer to [Common Deployment Failures](deploy-failures.md).
+If you encounter any problem during the restore process, refer to [Common Deployment Failures](deploy-failures.md).